Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/SRUM.md

 and **executed programs' network usage**. **Historical data only for the last 30 to 60 days** is stored in the `SRUM` database.

+Entries are not associated with their timestamp of occurrence but with the timestamp of insertion in the `SRUM` database.
+As entries are only written to the `SRUM` database every hour, timestamps are thus precise to the hour (with multiple entries usually sharing the same insertion timestamp).

 The `System Resource Usage Monitor (SRUM)` is a feature that records numerous metrics of system activities.
 Among the various information stored, the following two tables hold the most commonly valuable data for forensics